merenlab/merenlab.org/_posts/anvio/2020-07-12-interacdome.md

 be interested, by all means read :)!
 Just keep in mind that I will not be shying away from sharing code snippets from the codebase, so if you're code-shy, this is your trigger warning.

+{:.warning}
+This post is not version-controlled.
+The codebase is dynamic and will inevitably change, but this post will (probably) not, and is therefore nearly a snapshot of what once was (July 20th, 2020).
+I include it in the hopes it provides conceptual clarity, and hope it is not taken too seriously.

 ## Introduction

 Far too often we do not know what our [SNV, SAAV, and SCV]({{ site.url